 Your teacher profile introduces you to parents and learners.
 It should use a professional tone.
 It will show up on your classes, and serves as your personal teacher page.
 Having a great profile will give parents more confidence to sign up for your classes.
 Your teacher profile video is a tool that you can use to market yourself to parents, showcasing your professionalism and personality.

 Name: The display name that will be seen by families and our staff.
-Your display name on Outschool does not need to be your full name, but you are required to include at least be some variant of your legal name.
-It should not include any details about your services or qualifications aside from standard suffixes like 'PhD', 'MA', or similar.
-Please note that this field has a 30 character restriction and should be free of special characters and emoji.
+Your display name on Outschool does not need to be your full name, but you are required to include at least some variant of your legal name.
+You are welcome to include details about your services or qualifications, such as the topic you teach, or standard suffixes like 'PhD', 'MA', or similar, in order to help build your business on Outschool.
+Branded content, university names, or other trademarked terms are not permitted to be used in your display name.
+Please note that this field has a 50 character restriction and should be free of special characters and emojis.

 Headline: A short phrase that appears alongside your display name.
 Use your headline to show your teaching strengths to families, e.g. ”'Former High School Chemistry Teacher”